hdachev/fakeredis/README.md

 ### Implemented subset:

+Fakeredis is still mostly stuck in the Redis 2.4 era.

-All string, list, hash, set and sorted set commands, most keyspace commands, and some connection and server commands.
+All Redis 2.4 string, list, hash, set and sorted set commands, most keyspace commands, and some connection and server commands.
 Pubsub, transactions with optimistic locking are also fully implemented.